What is Creatine?

 Creatine studies have been conducted in the past and have been concluded with positive results in relation to Creatine supplementation with weight or resistance training.
 Various studies have proven that Creatine supplementation can help with 1 repetition maximums (1RM) during weight training and also with larger numbers of repetitions too.

 The influence of Creatine supplementation on substrate utilization during rest was investigated using a double-blind crossover design.
-Ten active men participated in 12 wks of weight training and were given Creatine and placebo (20 g/day for 4 days, then 2 g/day for 17 days) in two trials separated by a 4-wk washout.
+Ten active men participated in 12 wks of weight training and were given Creatine and a placebo (20 g/day for 4 days, then 2 g/day for 17 days) in two trials separated by a 4-wk washout.
 Body composition, substrate utilization, and strength were assessed after weeks 2, 5, 9, and 12.
 Maximal isometric contraction [1 repetition maximum (RM)] leg press increased significantly (P < 0.05) after both treatments, but 1-RM bench press was increased (33 / 8 kg, P < 0.05) only after Creatine.

 http://jap.physiology.org/cgi/content/abstract/93/6/2018 (Vol. 93, Issue 6, 2018-2022, December 2002)